doctorf18/gitskills/README.md

 # gitskills
 hello, i am learning the git
+there is another sentence